MegaMosquito/achatina/README.md

 Arrows in the diagram represent the flow of data.
 Squares represent software components.
 Start at the `app`, invoke a REST GET on the `detector` service, passing the image source URL.
 The `detector` then invokes a REST GET on that image source URL (either the default `restcam` service or some other source), runs its inferencing magic upon it, then it responds to the REST GET from the `app` with the results, encoded in JSON (the image, and metadata about what was detected).
 Normally the `app` then publishes to `mqtt` (optional) and the remote Kafka broker (if credentials were provided).
 The `monitor` is watching `mqtt` and provides a local web server on port `5200` where you can see the results.

+This architecture enables the visual inferencing engine to remain "hot" awaiting new images.
+That is, at initial warm-up, the neural network is configured and the model weights are loaded, and they remain loaded ("hot") forever after that.
+They do not need to be reloaded each time inferencing is performed.
+This is important because neural network models tend to be large, so loading the edge weights is a time-consuming process.
+If you load them for each individual inferencing task, performance would be much slower.
+Although achatina may be slow, she does avoid this particular performance degradation altogether.

 ## JSON

 The detector is expected to deliver a JSON payload back to the app.
-That JSON is then very slightly enhanced by the app to provide some information primarily for the monitor.
+That JSON is then enhanced by the app to add some information for the monitor to show about the detector used in the example (`source`, `source-url`, and `kafka-sub`).
 The resulting JSON that is published to MQTT and kafka has this form:

 ```
 {